Putin sees chance circumstances behind downing of Russian plane off Syrian coast

 The ministry said that while Syrian anti-aircraft had mistakenly shot down the plane of a close ally, Israeli jets flying nearby had put the Russian jet in the path of danger, and it threatened to retaliate over what it called a hostile act.

-Putin told reporters: "I looks most likely in this case that it was a chain of tragic chance events, because an Israeli aircraft did not shoot down our aircraft.
-But, without any doubt we need to seriously get to the bottom of what happened.
+Putin told reporters: "It looks most likely in this case that it was a chain of tragic chance events, because an Israeli aircraft did not shoot down our aircraft.
+But, without any doubt, we need to seriously get to the bottom of what happened.

 "As for retaliatory measures, they will be aimed first and foremost at further ensuring the safety of our military personnel and facilities in Syria.
 And these will be steps that everyone will notice," Putin said.